 If you don’t meet the criteria for an exemption, you will have to pay capital gains on the sale of your home.
 What you pay is different, though, depending on your situation and income level.
 For help check out the IRS’s latest requirements.

 On the bright side, you could still avoid paying capital gains if your income level is less than $39,375 individually or $78,750 for those married filing jointly or filing as head of household.
-Meaning you are not required to pay capital gains on your home sale if you fall in that income level.
+This means you are not required to pay capital gains on your home sale if you fall in that income level.

 Unfortunately, if you make between $39,376 and $434,550 individually or between $78,751 and 488,850 for those married filing jointly or as head of household, you are obligated to pay a 15 percent capital gains tax.
 For reference, if you meet the criteria and sell your house for $200,000, you will have to pay capital gains of $30,000.